First Citizens BancShares (FCNCA)

 Return on equity (ROE) reveals the profit generated per dollar of shareholder equity, which represents a key source of bank funding.
 Banks maintaining elevated ROE levels tend to accelerate wealth creation for shareholders via earnings retention, buybacks, and distributions.

-Over the last five years, First Citizens BancShares has averaged an ROE of 24.5%, exceptional for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
-This shows First Citizens BancShares has a strong competitive moat.
+Over the last five years, First Citizens BancShares has averaged an ROE of 24.4%, exceptional for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
+This is a bright spot for First Citizens BancShares.

-11. Key Takeaways from First Citizens BancShares’s Q3 Results
+11. Key Takeaways from First Citizens BancShares’s Q4 Results

-It was encouraging to see First Citizens BancShares beat analysts’ revenue expectations this quarter.
-We were also happy its net interest income narrowly outperformed Wall Street’s estimates.
-Overall, this print had some key positives.
-The stock remained flat at $1,744 immediately after reporting.
+We were impressed by how significantly First Citizens BancShares blew past analysts’ revenue expectations this quarter.
+We were also glad its EPS outperformed Wall Street’s estimates.
+Zooming out, we think this was a solid print.
+The stock remained flat at $2,215 immediately after reporting.

 12. Is Now The Time To Buy First Citizens BancShares?

-First Citizens BancShares has a few positive attributes, but it doesn’t top our wishlist.
-To kick things off, its revenue growth was exceptional over the last five years.
-And while First Citizens BancShares’s declining net interest margin shows its loan book is becoming less profitable, its net interest income growth was exceptional over the last five years.
+First Citizens BancShares’s business quality ultimately falls short of our standards.
+Although its revenue growth was exceptional over the last five years, it’s expected to deteriorate over the next 12 months and its declining net interest margin shows its loan book is becoming less profitable.
+And while the company’s net interest income growth was exceptional over the last five years, the downside is its estimated net interest income for the next 12 months are weak.

-First Citizens BancShares’s P/B ratio based on the next 12 months is 1.1x.
-While this valuation is reasonable, we don’t really see a big opportunity at the moment.
-We're fairly confident there are better investments elsewhere.
+First Citizens BancShares’s P/B ratio based on the next 12 months is 1.2x.
+This valuation multiple is fair, but we don’t have much faith in the company.
+We're pretty confident there are superior stocks to buy right now.